-Tattooing has come a long way, to the point that the best cool tattoo ideas are nothing short of modern art.
+Tattooing has come a long way, to the point that the best cool tattoos are nothing short of modern art.
 Gone are the days when people were restricted to an artist’s catalog of generic designs.
-Now, if you can dream it, then a good artist can ink it.
+Now, if you can dream it, then a good artist can ink it, even if you want biomechanical tattoos.
 This explosion of creativity has likewise translated to expanding tattoo culture.
 People of every gender, race, religion, and class now see value and meaning in getting inked.
 Whether you are considering your first tattoo or are a longtime fan of the art, this gallery of 60 of the greatest designs is sure to inspire.

-60 Unbelievably Cool Tattoo Ideas for Bodies that Deserve the Best
+60 Unbelievably Cool Tattoos for Bodies that Deserve the Best

-There are many ways to make small tattoos feel personal and impactful.
+There are many ways to make small tattoos feel personal and impactful, even if it’s a simple dragonfly tattoo.
 But this gallery is all about centerfold level ink.
 That means big concepts and a lot of coverage.
 Everyone has skin, which means everyone has the potential to be a canvas for something incredible.
 These designs are not only expertly executed, they demonstrate a deeply felt affinity for everything from abstract art to theater to goth culture.
 There are epic ink odes for every emotion or obsession.
 It’s just a matter of matching your inspiration to the right artist.

 1. Surreal Street Art Side Leg Tattoo